California's top public health official slams e-cigarettes

-SACRAMENTO, Calif.
-(Reuters) - California’s top public health official on Wednesday said electronic cigarettes are addictive, leading to nicotine poisoning among children and threatening to unravel the state’s decades-long effort to reduce tobacco use.
+SACRAMENTO, Calif., Jan 28 (Reuters) - California’s top public health official on Wednesday said electronic cigarettes are addictive, leading to nicotine poisoning among children and threatening to unravel the state’s decades-long effort to reduce tobacco use.

 The report by California Department of Public Health Director Ron Chapman comes as the state legislature is debating whether to regulate e-cigarettes under the state’s tobacco regulations.